 Photo collage: Adeje Ayuntamiento.

-Original post 12 January: As every year, the first of Adeje’s two local public holidays gives an opportunity to see some real Canarian tradition in the heart of the tourist area.
-The fiesta of one of the town’s patrons, San Sebastian, in La Caleta this coming week involves horsemen riding into the sea, and pastoral farmers dragging their goats and sheep into the water for the animals to be blessed.
-The event’s draw makes it almost more a spectacular tourist event than a religious one, but despite the tens of thousands of people who turn up to watch it, at its core is the celebration of a fiesta to San Sebastian, the saint who can ward off plagues, and so keep animals, and humans, healthy throughout the coming year.
+Every year, the first fiesta in Adeje’s year gives an opportunity to see some real Canarian tradition in the heart of the tourist area.
+The fiesta is of one of the town’s patrons, San Sebastian, and takes place in La Caleta with horsemen riding into the sea, and pastoral farmers dragging their goats and sheep into the water for the animals to be blessed.
+The event’s draw makes it almost more a spectacular tourist event than a religious one, but despite the tens of thousands of people (literally!) who turn up to watch it – often with their pets and even the occasional donkey to be blessed as well – at its core is the honouring of San Sebastian, the saint who can ward off plagues, and so keep animals, and humans, healthy throughout the coming year.

-This is a fiesta steeped in local traditions which was first celebrated here in the 18th century, with the actual statue of San Sebastián, which is carried ceremoniously to the sea, being brought to the parish in 1916 by the then parish priest, Eulogio Gutiérrez Estévez.
+This is a fiesta steeped in local traditions which was first celebrated here in the 18th century, though the current statue of San Sebastián which is carried ceremoniously to the sea was brought to the parish in 1916 by the then parish priest, Eulogio Gutiérrez Estévez.
 Over the years country people and local Adeje farmers and beyond continued with their devotions to the saint in a very particular and special way.
 Many have attributed miracles to the statue of San Sebastián, including cures and favours granted.